ropensci/essurvey/README.md

 Use `show_countries()` to see available countries and `show_country_rounds("Denmark")` to see available rounds for chosen country.
 Alternatively, use `ess_all_cntrounds()` to download all available rounds of a country.

+You should be be aware that data from the ESS survey should by analyzed by taking into consideration the sampling and weights of the survey.
+A useful example comes from the work of Anthony Damico and Daniel Oberski [here](http://asdfree.com/european-social-survey-ess.html).

 Stata, SPSS and SAS users
 -------------------------